-- Trees can also help to reduce temperature by providing natural cooling thus helping to mitigate the impact of heatwaves - o Increased tree coverage leads to biodiversity benefits - Native trees provide many ecosystem services, such as improving water quality, water management (reducing flooding) and soil retention and stability
+- Trees can reduce noise pollution by up to 6-8 decibels Trees can also help to reduce temperature by providing natural cooling thus helping to mitigate the impact of heatwaves - Increased tree coverage leads to biodiversity benefits - Native trees provide many ecosystem services, such as improving water quality, water management (reducing flooding) and soil retention and stability

 It is important to consider what type of trees are being planted (short life span vs longer, native vs non-native species) and whether species of tree are best suited to the surrounding land.
 There is limited green space available in densely populated urban neighbourhoods to plant trees, existing street trees suffer from shrinking budgets and simple neglect resulting in street tree disappearance.
-8

-In June 2020, a government consultation ran for 12 weeks to update Englands Tree Strategy.
+In June 2020, a government consultation ran for 12 weeks to update England's Tree Strategy.
 The new strategy will set out policies to expand tree cover, support woodland management and increase public engagement with trees and woodlands.
 The government's updated tree strategy will play its full part as we build back better and secure a fair, green and resilient recovery from the coronavirus pandemic.